gmcn42/clumsyMIDI/README.md

 To get regular ALSA MIDI support you need to bridge `/dev/ttyAMA0` and an ALSA MIDI port.
 You can do this with [`ttymidi`](https://github.com/cjbarnes18/ttymidi).

-The I2C dislay is supported by the [Adafruit SSD1306 Python library](https://github.com/adafruit/Adafruit_Python_SSD1306.git), among others.
+The I2C display is supported by the [Adafruit SSD1306 Python library](https://github.com/adafruit/Adafruit_Python_SSD1306.git), among others.

 Have fun!